Table of Contents

 Essentially, it is a type of liability insurance because, in most cases, the insured party is liable for their damages or losses regardless of who caused them, and the third-party insurance protects against another party’s claims.

-Recently, a major case of third-party liability claim is the Cal fire involving PG&E in Butte County, and several third-party liability claims began to spring up against them until they pleaded guilty.
+Recently, a major case of third-party liability claim is the Cal fire involving PG&E in Butte County.
+Several third-party liability claims began to spring up against them until they pleaded guilty.

-Third-party insurance does not cover damages sustained directly by the insured as it only covers claims for damages sustained by a third party, not a party to the insurance arrangement.
+Third-party insurance does not cover damages sustained directly by the insured as it only covers claims for damages suffered by a third party, not a party to the insurance arrangement.

 At a meeting with regulatory agencies, PG&E admitted it could bear some responsibility for the rapidly spreading fire in Butte County, which forced several sudden evacuations, burned through 274,139 acres, and destroyed 45 buildings.